GHAZAL-9314553/Programming2/README.md

 Assignment 2.2 purpose of this assignment is to introduce the concept of parallelization and demonstrate its benefits in terms of performance improvement when dealing with time-consuming tasks such as harvesting and downloading large amounts of data.

+Assignment 2.3 The overall purpose of this assignment is to familiarize  with Dask and Dask-ML, understanding how to leverage parallel computing capabilities to perform efficient data processing and machine learning tasks.

 Built With: - Python 3.11.4